DeltaVCode/cr-201d4/class-01/README.md

 ## Unix & Git

-Introduction to core the concepts of file management from the command line and the fundamentals of Git and GitHub.
+Introduction to core concepts of file management from the command line and the fundamentals of Git and GitHub.

 [-top-](#top)